 At 4 months old the tiny salmon leave their gravel nest and begin to swim and feed for themselves.
-At this stage they are called Fry.
-It's also at this time that they start their journey downstream.
-They wil spend up to 3 years as a fry in slow moving streams and lakes before migrating to the sea.
+At this stage, they are called Fry.
+It’s also at this time that they start their journey downstream.
+They will spend up to 3 years as fry in slow-moving streams and lakes before migrating to the sea.

 Adult Silver salmon spend about 18 months in the ocean swimming and feeding.
 They grow to their adult size and develop unique adult markings that identify them as Silvers.
 Once they reach full maturity, they return to their ‘home stream’ to spawn.

 Upon reaching their birth rivers and streams, the adult salmon re-adapt to the fresh water and begin their upstream journey.
 At this time, they cease to feed and live on the stores of fat within their bodies.
 Both male and female salmon will die a few weeks after spawning.